tuvo1106/c_simple_shell/README.md

 # Josef and Tu's Shell
 - - -
 ### Description
-Josef and Tu's Shell is a shell that replicates functionalities of the simple shell.
+Josef and Tu's Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
+This program was written entirely in C as a milestone project for Holberton School.

 ### Installation
 Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.